-When did you fall in love with design and how did you get started?
 After graduating high school in 2003 I did a certificate II in arts that touched on oil painting, illustration, live drawing, animation, art theory and graphic design.
 I was lured by the cool factor of 'digital art' that graphic design presented and that same year got the chance to design a logo for a local IT Business.
 It was when the client expressed just how much they loved the logo character I had designed that I fell in love with the process of crafting based on a creative brief.
 There is something still so wonderful about having a happy client after delivering on an aesthetic that successfully helps their business or project communicate and move forward.
 My first logo in 2004

-What was your plan for graduating and what actually happened?
 My plan was to actually graduate but I bailed on the course when I got a job offer at an advertising agency.
 At the time I remember feeling really creatively stifled while studying and was keen for a more challenging landscape.
 So I started apply for jobs at studios and agencies with my limited work and it turned out being the best move for me personally.
 When you hit the ground at an agency that rookie you have to grow really quickly, I found myself in that challenge more so than in the set pace of course curriculum.

-What three naughty things have you done in your career to get ahead?
 1. Lied about the level of my coding skill to a client's face.

 2. Downloaded stock images for freelance work on an agency credits.